BonusBank/bonusbank_docs/docs/general-info/schedules.md

 ### How Plans are made

-To create a new Plan, we go to the (+) button on top of the app, and we'll enter a form screen.
+To create a new Plan, we have to go to the (+) button on top of the app, and we'll enter a form screen.
 Let's see step by step what information we need to provide:

 1. **Configure**